How Signadot Helped Wealthsimple Speed Up Microservice Testing and Unblock Developers

 The Problem: Testing at Scale

 Wealthsimple’s developers needed to test code changes in production-like environments.
-The old approach of branch deployments to a shared staging environment, was breaking down.
+The old approach of branch deployments to a shared staging environment was breaking down.
 It caused instability and made debugging slow and painful due to cross-contamination between services.

 Staging had to be “booked” by developers, turning it into a bottleneck.
 One team’s test could break another’s workflow.
 The system didn’t scale with the org’s size or engineering velocity.

-“We had developers deploying unapproved code into staging just to test.
+As Tyler described it, “We had developers deploying unapproved code into staging just to test.
 That meant when bugs showed up, we couldn’t tell what broke what.”

 Why Signadot?